AurelianTactics/OpenTactics/docs/docs.md

 The custom builders mostly work.
 They are not well bug tested.
 The UI is clunky, unintuitive, and ugly.
 The code behind it is opaque, not really abstraced.
 Some code and prefabs and approaches are used in multiple builders.
 Nothing is very well documented.
 Obviously, this can be improved.

 [1.2b] Ability Builder
+Assets/Scripts/AbilityBuilder/
 Create new abilities (spells) here.
 Set various options like what it does, who it hits etc. Can assign to a command set.
 The command set can be equipped by a class.
 A class can be put on a unit or the command set can be used as a secondary ability set to allow units to cast the spells in the game.

+AbilityBuilderObject.cs [1.2b1]
+Assets/Scripts/AbilityBuilder/AbilityBuilderObject.cs
+/// Object used for helping create abilities in the AbilityBuilder Scene
+/// Displayed and populated by AbilityEditScrollList.cs
+/// Can click on these and then edit values to customize an ability

+AbilityEditScrollList.cs [1.2b2]
+Assets/Scripts/AbilityBuilder/AbilityEditScrollList.cs
+/// I thin kthis script guides teh AbilityBuilder scene.
+I don't think it is used elsewhere
+/// Create new abilities (spells) in the AbilityBuider scene.
+Set various options like what it does, who it hits etc. Can assign to a command set.
+The command set can be equipped by a class.
+/// A class can be put on a unit or the command set can be used as a secondary ability set to allow units to cast the spells in the game.

+AbilityEditScrollListButton.cs [1.2b3]
+Assets/Scripts/AbilityBuilder/AbilityEditScrollListButton.cs
+/// Script for scroll list buttons that handles intatiating them and clicking on them
+/// this script is used on most buttons for most scrolllists in the project.

+CommandSet.cs [1.2b4]
+Assets/Scripts/AbilityBuilder/CommandSet.cs
+/// allows for ClassEditObjects for the creating new classes in ClassEditController
+/// lets user customize classes with the following attributes

 [1.2c] Campaign Builder
+Assets/Scripts/CampaignBuilder/CampaignBuilder.cs

-Build campaigns here.
-Campaigns are series of levels played back to back where persistence is achieved between characters.
+/// This script drives the logic of the Campaign Builder scene Build campaigns here.
+Campaigns are series of levels played back to back where persistence is achieved between characters. to do: Scenes used are

+CampaignEditController.cs [1.2c3]
+Assets/Scripts/CampaignBuilder/CampaignEditController.cs
+/// This script drives the logic of the Campaign Builder scene

+[1.2c0] Playing Campaigns
+to do: scenes used are
+/// Campaigns are saved as 4 files:
+/// CampaignCampaign: campaign level information
+/// CampaignLevel: level information and specific level information (how many levels,
+/// which maps, etc)
+/// CampaignDialogue: cut scene conversations before and after the battle
+/// CampaignSpawn: party and enemy units used in each battle
+/// CalcCode handles the loading of campaigns and some saving (CampaignEditController
+/// handles the rest)
+/// need to use Map Builder and Character Builder scenes to come up with maps and units for
+/// campaigns
+/// </summary>

+CampaignCampaign.cs [1.2c1]
+Assets/Scripts/CampaignBuilder/CampaignCampaign.cs
+CampaignCampaign: campaign level information

+CampaignDialogue.cs [1.2c2]
+Assets/Scripts/CampaignBuilder/CampaignDialogue.cs
+/// CampaignDialogue: cut scene conversations before and after the battle

+CampaignLauncher.cs [1.2c4]
+Assets/Scripts/CampaignBuilder/CampaignLauncher.cs
+/// I think in the scene where you play campaigns, this script drives the logic
+/// (to do confirm scene and this summary)

+CampaignLevel.cs [1.2c5]
+Assets/Scripts/CampaignBuilder/CampaignLevel.cs
+/// CampaignLevel: level information and specific level information (how many levels,
+/// which maps, etc)

+CampaignSpawn.cs [1.2c6]
+Assets/Scripts/CampaignBuilder/CampaignSpawn.cs
+/// CampaignSpawn: party and enemy units used in each battle

 [1.2d] Character Builder
+Assets/Scripts/CharacterBuilder/\*
 Build characters here.
 Characters can be given names, classes, items, etc and used in games.
+User edits UI elements of ability and item scroll lists and character pop up boxes

+AbilityScrollList.cs [1.2d1]
+Assets/Scripts/CharacterBuilder/AbilityScrollList.cs
+/// UI scroll list for editing character abilities

+CharacterClassPopup.cs [1.2d2]
+Assets/Scripts/CharacterBuilder/CharacterClassPopup.cs
+UI for editing character stats in character builder

+CharacterUIController.cs [1.2d3]
+Assets/Scripts/CharacterBuilder/CharacterUIController.cs
+/// main script that runs the CharacterBuilderScene
+/// handles a PlayerUnit (pu) that is modified by the various menus including
+/// ItemScrollList, AbilityScrollList, and CharacterClassPopup
+/// handles menu buttons for save, new, load, options, and a list of available units
+/// units for campaigns are silo'd into their own lists that can be loaded

+ItemScrollList.cs [1.2d4]
+Assets/Scripts/CharacterBuilder/ItemScrollList.cs
+UI scroll list for editing character items

+ItemScrollListButton.cs [1.2d5]
+Assets/Scripts/CharacterBuilder/ItemScrollListButton.cs
+/// Button for UI scroll list
+/// used in to do (i think multiple places)

 [1.2e] Class Builder
+Assets/Scripts/ClassBuilder/\*
 Build classes here.
 Classes can be given abilities and different base stats.

+ClassEditController.cs [1.2e1]
+Assets/Scripts/ClassBuilder/ClassEditController.cs
+/// This script drives the ClassBuilder scene
+/// Build classes here.
+Classes can be given abilities, commandsets and different base stats.

+ClassEditObject.cs [1.2e2]
+Assets/Scripts/ClassBuilder/ClassEditObject.cs
+/// allows for ClassEditObjects for the creating new classes in ClassEditController
+/// lets user customize classes with the following attributes

 [1.2f] ItemBuilder
 Build items here.
-Items can be used by custom characters [1.2g] MapBuilder
+Items can be used by custom characters Assets/Scripts/ItemBuilder/\*

+ItemBuilderController.cs [1.2f1]
+Assets/Scripts/ItemBuilder/ItemBuilderController.cs
+/// Guides the ItemBuilder scene.
+Creates custom items that are saved in Assets/Custom/Items
+/// and can be equipped by various characters in for custom game and story mode

+[1.2g] MapBuilder
+Assets/Scripts/MapCreator/
 Maps/Levels are created here.
 Make maps to use in various game modes here

+LevelLoad.cs [1.2g1]
+Assets/Scripts/MapCreator/LevelLoad.cs
+/// UI for loading a level (map) which can then be ediited in MapBuilder scene or
+/// selected in CustomGame scene

+MapCreator.cs [1.2g2]
+Assets/Scripts/MapCreator/MapCreator.cs
+/// Controller for the MapBuilder scene
+/// Maps (levels) are used in combat for the various game modes

+SerializableVector3.cs [1.2g3]
+Assets/Scripts/MapCreator/SerializableVector3.cs
+/// Since unity doesn't flag the Vector3 as serializable, we
+/// need to create our own version.
+This one will automatically convert
+/// between Vector3 and SerializableVector3

+Serializer.cs [1.2g4]
+Assets/Scripts/MapCreator/Serializer.cs
+Allows for saving and loading of classes

 [1.2h] StoryBuilder [1.2h]
 Assets/Scripts/StoryBuilder/* [1.2h]